thrushlang/thrushc/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Proposal or idea for the development of the foreground compiler.
+about: Proposal or suggestion for the development of the compiler.
 title: Proposal
 labels: Proposal
 assignees: Danixd12, DevCheckOG

 ---

+## Proposal

+## Proposal explanation